Apache IoTDB: Flexible and cross-platform deployment

 IoTDB is designed to fit three deployment scenarios: 1) file-based storage or embedded time-series database on edge appliance like Raspberry Pi, 2) standalone TSDB on Industrial PC and 3) distributed TSDB or Hadoop cluster with TsFile.
 IoTDB provides users a one-click installation tool on the cloud, once-decompressed-used terminal tool and the bridging tool between cloud platforms and terminal tools (Data Synchronization Tool).

 Low storage cost

 IoTDB can reach a high compression ratio of disk storage, which means IoTDB can store the same amount of data with less hardware disk cost.

+AI and machine learning analysis

+Recent versions of Apache IoTDB include AINode, a component for registering, managing, and invoking time-series-related models.
+AINode allows users to apply machine learning models to time series data through SQL statements, supporting tasks such as forecasting, missing-value imputation, and anomaly detection.

+The Apache IoTDB documentation also describes support for time series large models, including models based on Transformer architectures for time series forecasting, imputation, and anomaly detection.
+Research on large time series models, such as the Timer model published at the International Conference on Machine Learning in 2024, has explored generative pre-trained Transformer architectures for time series analysis tasks.

 Efficient directory structure

 IoTDB supports efficient organization of complex time-series data structures from intelligent networking devices, organization of time-series data from devices of the same type, fuzzy searching strategy for massive and complex directory of time-series data.

 High-throughput read and write

 IoTDB supports millions of low-power devices' strong connection data access, high-speed data read and write for intelligent networking devices and mixed devices mentioned above.
 Currently, IoTDB supports the ingestion rate of up to 30 million data points per second on a single node.